 What Is Solar Geoengineering?

-Solar geoengineering, also known as solar radiation management (SRM), is a proposed method for cooling the planet by reflecting a small fraction of incoming sunlight back into space before it can warm the Earth.
+Solar geoengineering, also known as solar radiation management (SRM) or albedo modification, is a proposed method for cooling the planet by reflecting a small fraction of incoming sunlight back into space before it can warm the Earth.
 This could temporarily slow or even reverse global warming, although using solar geoengineering without reducing greenhouse gas emissions carries severe risks.
 Solar geoengineering would not directly reduce carbon dioxide levels in the atmosphere, although it could have some indirect effects that could slow the rise in atmospheric levels of carbon dioxide.
 Prominent proposals for implementing solar geoengineering include injecting tiny particles into the upper atmosphere (stratospheric aerosol injection) or brightening the skies over the open ocean (marine cloud brightening or marine sky brightening).

-What Is Carbon Dioxide Removal?
+What Is Carbon Removal?

 What Role Might Climate Engineering Play in Climate Policy?

 While some researchers hope that some kind of climate engineering might be a useful addition to the climate policy toolkit, there is a strong consensus that climate engineering is not a suitable replacement for cutting greenhouse gas emissions.
-Thus, reducing our greenhouse gas emissions and adapting to climatic changes must remain the top priority in climate policy.
+Thus, reducing our greenhouse gas emissions and adapting to climatic changes must remain the top priorities in climate policy.